kellerkinderDE/deployer-shopware6/README.md

 * You should compile your js/scss files during your ci runtime
 * Composer installs/updates/requirements should be done before the deployment starts

-* Directories on the server within your deployment path `deployer` will create several directories:
+* `deployer` will create several directories in your deployment path on the server:
   * `.dep`: Information about the releases
   * `current`: Symlink that will always be linked to the latest release.
+Use it for your document root.
   * `releases`: This directory contains the last 5 releases.
 If you want to keep more or less releases, simply overwrite the `keep_releases` setting as stated above.
   * `shared/`: Here you can add additional files that will persist between deployments (like the already shared `.env` or `.htaccess`)